tarwn/lessthandot-hugo/blogs/content/posts/2010-06-02-programatically-create-a-sharepoint-cale.md

 4. When it needs to be entered into the calendar (i.e on a certain date, for a full day or a certain amount of hours)

-We then pass the XML to the web service which will then insert the calendar entry and return a resulting XML string for you to check it&#8217;s success.
+We then pass the XML to the web service which will then insert the calendar entry and return a resulting XML string for you to check it's success.

 So, as an example call to the service, if you pass in some test data: